 How Much Compensation Could You Receive?

-If you believe that your child’s birth injury was caused due to NHS or private medical negligence, you are fully entitled to make a claim against the service that you received.
-Using this guide, you will be prepared to make your claim in the hopes of receiving compensation, even if you intend to sue the NHS.
+If you believe that NHS or private medical negligence causes a birth injury, make a claim against the service.
+Using this guide, you’re ready to make a claim in the hopes of receiving compensation, even if you intend to sue the NHS.